Kiguli/IMPaCT/setup.md

 The following functions can be used to load and save the different components of **IMPaCT** to HDF5 files.
 Use the links above to see how they can be used in the other tools.
 Also check out example [ex_load_reach](./examples/ex_load_reach) which shows how the matrices and vectors can be loaded into **IMPaCT** for verification and synthesis.

-**Note:** if the synthesis diverges to values greater than one, it is very likely that the matrices you loaded in should be transposed.
+**Debugging Note 1:** if the synthesis diverges to values greater than one, it is very likely that the matrices you loaded in should be transposed.
 Additionally, you can use functions, e.g. `h5disp("*.h5")` and `h5read("*.h5","/dataset")` from MATLAB, to check the vectors matrices before you load them into IMPaCT that they are the correct dimensions and size.

+**Debugging Note 2:** If the controller you synthesize based on your loaded matrices gives both upper and lower bounds as zero in the controller, this can be a sign that you've got an infeasible solution somewhere.
+Usually because somewhere the minimal value is larger than the maximal value.
+It's important to check max is always greater than or equal to min.

 `void loadStateSpace(string filename);`